 The Northern Ohio Educational Computer Association (NOECA) is a jointly governed organization, which is a computer consortium.
 NOECA is an association of 41 public school districts formed for the purpose of applying modern technology (with the aid of computers and other electronic equipment) to administrative and instructional functions among member school districts.
-During 2020, the District paid \$48,773 to NOECA.
+During 2021, the District paid \$53,089 to NOECA.
 The NOECA Board of Directors consists of two representatives from each county in which participating school districts are located, the chairman of each of the operating committees, and a representative from the fiscal agent.
-Financial information can be obtained from Matt Bauer, who serves as Controller, 4918 Milan Road, Sandusky, Ohio 44870.
+Financial information can be obtained from NOECA, 4918 Milan Road, Sandusky, Ohio 44870.